pavanholla/759project/README.md

 For openMP part:

-The number of threads is decided through the argument in the user-input and the number of frames is also passed through user input
+The number of threads is decided through the argument in the user-input and the number of frames is 512

 For the CUDA part:

-It takes in one argument to fix the number of frames for the ofdm calculation
+The number of frames for the ofdm calculation is 512

 The number of threads is fixed at 128 per block and the number of blocks is fixed at FRAME_SIZE/128

+RUN FILES:
+To run the code on Euler, we need ".sh" files

+Following four ".sh" files are generated to run each of the four codes: run_single_thread.sh run_openmp.sh run_cuda_fft_part1.sh run_cuda_fft.sh